 Jerrica Harris, 19

-For her spring Student Ambassador project, she participated in the annual Cultural Night at Xavier and worked at the Confucius Institute table to invite more students to sign up for the Chinese classes offered at XULA.
-In addition, she recently hosted a block party to celebrate the Lunar New Year.
-She and her classmates performed a traditional Chinese song and dance at the celebration.
+As a Student Ambassador, she participated in the annual Cultural Night at Xavier and worked at the Confucius Institute table to invite more students to sign up for the Chinese classes offered at XULA.
+She also recently hosted a block party to celebrate the Lunar New Year, where she and her classmates even performed a traditional Chinese song and dance.

-Jerrica is a pre-dental student majoring in Biology at XULA and minoring in Chinese and Chemistry.
+Jerrica is now a pre-dental student majoring in Biology at XULA and minoring in Chinese and Chemistry.
 Originally from Biloxi, Mississippi, she hopes to be able to communicate fluently in Chinese one day.
 “She is extremely self-motivated and capable of achieving any goal she sets her mind to,” says her Chinese professor.
-In the future, Jerrica wants to open her own dental practice and do mission trips to China to help with dental issues.
+In the future, Jerrica hopes to combine her passions by opening her own dental practice and doing mission trips to China to help with dental issues.

 Jessica Yan 严婕西, 18